scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 To exactly obtain these properties, one needs (in theory) to determine the thermodynamic ensemble of the quantum states (the so-called *wave-functions*) representing the electrons and nuclei.
 Fortunately, they can be obtained with reasonable accuracy using models such as average-atom models; in this section, we elaborate on how this is done.

-We shall briefly review the key theory underpinning the type of average-atom models implemented in atoMEC.
+We shall briefly review the key theory underpinning the type of average-atom model implemented in atoMEC.
 This is intended for readers without a background in quantum mechanics, to give some context to the purposes and mechanisms of the code.
 For a comprehensive derivation of this average-atom model, we direct readers to Ref. :cite:`PRR_AA`.
 The average-atom model we shall describe falls into a class of models known as *ion-sphere* models, which are the simplest (and still most widely used) class of average-atom model.
 There are alternative (more advanced) classes of model such as *ion-correlation* :cite:`ioncorrelation` and *neutral pseudo-atom* models :cite:`NPA` which we have not yet implemented in atoMEC and thus we do not elaborate on them here.